locale(5) - phpMan

 collating-symbol

-The order-definition starts with a line:
+The collation rule definition starts with a line:

 order_start

-terminated with the keyword
+the collation order and is terminated with the keyword

 order_end.